 The quickest method for trees up to 45cm.

-Then tread the split closed and check that the tree is firmly planted.
+Then tread the split closed with your foot and check that the tree is firmly planted with a gentle tug.

 This can be done in pairs, one cutting the slit and holding it open, while the other plants the tree.

 Each pair of planters should have a well-defined area to cover.

 Ideally, work in teams of six: two pairs digging the holes and one pair planting the trees.